Jeetendra-Shakya/TFOD-Object-detection-Mask-no-Mask-fasterRCNN/README.md

 # TFOD-Object-detection-Mask-no-Mask

-This Mask and No Mask project created with around 500 images manually labelled to train.
+This person wearing Mask and No Mask project created with around 500 images manually labelled and train to get best output.

 I am using faster RCNN inception V2 to train this model with 200000 steps.